YueminGong/shape-ocr-detect-model/README.md

 based on the paddle-lite model https://github.com/Qengineering/PaddleOCR-Lite-Document?tab=readme-ov-file

-Follow the guild, the PaddleOCR model is verified by raspi-5 8GB
+Follow the guild, the PaddleOCR model is verified by raspi-5 8GB（tf card must larger than 64gb）

 The critical code is located in Mydir/bin/release.